evenmn/avbmc/docs/tutorial/particles.rst

 Initialize face-centered cube
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The positions of a face-centered cube can be written to a list by specifying the number of repeating unit cells in each direction, ``n``, and the length of a unit cell, ``d`` in the ``fcc`` function.
+The positions of a face-centered cube can be written to a list by specifying the number of repeating unit cells in each direction, ``n``, and the length of the crystal, ``L`` in the ``fcc`` function.
 Then, the particles can be added to the system by specifying the particle label.
 Currently, the face-centered cube initialization only support particles of the same type.
 An example:

 .. code-block:: python

-   positions = mc.fcc(n=3, d=1.7)
+   positions = mc.fcc(n=3, L=5.1)
    system.add_particles("Ar", positions)